CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 These functions will be called when authorization status will be changing.
 I.e. at least once an authorization will be successful or unsuccessful when connecting to comet server or while status will be changed.

-Also you can call the function “isAuthorized” to determine authorization status.
+You can also call the function “isAuthorized” to determine authorization status.

 ```
 cometApi.isAuthorized()